 The next census is scheduled for 2020 and will require thousands of census takers.
-Apply to be one of them and you could enjoy a temporary boost to your income.
+Become one of them to help your community and enjoy a temporary boost to your income.

-Census takers go door to door to verify the residential addresses in their community before the 2020 census is mailed, and later return to the streets to interview any residents who haven't responded to the census mailing.
+They verify addresses.
+One of the most important census-taker jobs is that of the canvasser: a person who goes door to door to verify the addresses of residents in their community before the census is mailed.
+Canvassers may also return to these addresses later to interview residents who did not respond to the census mailing.

 - Be a U.S. citizen